querkmachine/felafel/src/scss/README.md

 ## Settings

-Global variables for the project, such as colours, font families, type scales, etc.
+Global variables for the project, such as colours, font families, type scales, etc. and any functions and mixins relating to them.

-This layer does not output any CSS.

-## Helpers

-Globally available functions and mixins.

-This layer is named Tools in ITCSS.
-It does not output any CSS.
+This lis a combination of the Settings and Helpers layers of ITCSS.

 ## Core